project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/82-bastien-sachet-how-nestlè-and-ferrero-are-decommodifying-their-supply-chains.md

 ---
-title: 82 Bastien Sachet, how Nestlè and Ferrero are decommodifying their supply chains
+title: 82 Bastien Sachet How Nestlè And Ferrero Are Decommodifying Their Supply Chains
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-06-23)